 She said the fishermen had ventured into the sea from Kottaipattinam in Pudukottai District on June 1.

-- Eight Tamil Nadu fishermen arrested by Sri Lankan Navy, nets snapped
+- Seven Tamil Nadu fishermen arrested by Sri Lankan Navy

-- Sri Lankan Navy arrests 10 Tamil Nadu fishermen
+- Sri Lankan Navy arrests eight fishermen from Tamil Nadu

 - Four Tamil Nadu fishermen arrested by Lankan Navy

 “I am constrained to point out that despite my repeated requests, the seized boats and gear belonging to the fishermen of Tamil Nadu have not been released by the Sri Lankan authorities so far.”

 Earlier, on May 31, seven fishermen from Tamil Nadu were arrested the Lankan Navy.

 She requested Modi to take urgent action to secure the release of the 11 fishermen and a total of 90 fishing boats

 without any delay.

 “May I request your immediate intervention in this matter?” she said in the letter, a copy of which was released to the media.

 Jayalalithaa also reiterated the state’s plea for a package for deep sea fishing at a cost of Rs 1,520 crore and a recurring grant of Rs ten crore per annum for maintenance dredging.